James Tassie: Life

 Gradually the beauty and artistic character of his productions came to be known.
-He received a commission from the empress of Russia for a collection of about 15,000 examples; all the richest cabinets in Europe were thrown open to him for purposes of study and reproduction; and his copies were frequently sold by fraudulent dealers as the original gems.
+He received a commission from Catherine the Great, Empress of Russia, for a collection of about 15,000 examples; all the richest cabinets in Europe were thrown open to him for purposes of study and reproduction; and his copies were frequently sold by fraudulent dealers as the original gems.
 He exhibited in the Royal Academy from 1769 to 1791.
 In 1775, he published the first catalogue of his works, a thin pamphlet detailing 2856 items.
+This was followed in 1791 by a large catalogue, in two volumes quarto, with illustrations etched by David Allan, and descriptive text in English and French by Rudolf Erich Raspe, listing nearly 16,000 pieces.